 Step 13: After completing everything as mentioned above, restart the phone by selecting the Reboot option present on the recovery mode itself.

 Finally!
-Your Motorola Moto X 2014 2nd Generation smartphone has been successfully updated to the latest Android 6.0 Marshmallow OS based unofficial Cyanogenmod 13 custom ROM.
+Your Motorola Moto X 2014 2nd Generation smartphone is successfully updated to the latest Android 6.0 Marshmallow OS based unofficial Cyanogenmod 13 custom ROM.
 The same can be verified from Menu->Settings->About Phone.
-Enjoy and experience the all new Android 6.0 Marshmallow features along with Cyanogenmod features with this ROM.
-That means you are getting a combo pack of features.
 Don’t forget to share your views after using it.
-Lastly if you come across any difficulty regarding the process mentioned above, then do let me know through the comment section given below.
-I’ll be glad to help you out.
-Till then Enjoy! 🙂
+Lastly, if you come across any difficulty regarding the process mentioned above, then do let me know through the comment section given below.